About the tablet

 He was one of a crew of five in Wellington III Z1606 which took off from RAF Marham at 2357 hours on 25th July 1942, captained by Pilot Donald Felt from Canada.
 They were one of the 12 aircraft flying that night in 115 squadron.
 The night raid report detailed an almost full moon but thick cloud cover.
 This was the 19th operation for this crew, including a successful search and rescue for a man stranded at sea.
 They had taken part in all three of the “thousand-bomber” raids.

 The raid of 313 aircraft was targeted on Duisburg, Germany.
-Eleven of the aircraft that reached Germany did not return, including Z1606 which crashed near Krefeld – they were the only casualty in 115 squadron that night.
+Eleven of the aircraft that reached Germany did not return from the raid, including Z1606 which crashed near Krefeld – they were the only casualty in 115 squadron that night.
 The crew were initially buried at Houptfriedhof Central Cemetery in Krefeld.
 They were moved to the Commonwealth War Graves commission cemetery at Reichswald Forest, Cleves, Germany on 10th June 1947, where he is buried in plot 28, row D. Sgt Bowen is also commemorated on the war memorial at Morton Church, and at the Bomber Command memorial in Lincoln.
 His death was reported in the Border Countis Advertiser of 11th November 1942.

 His gravestone reads: ‘Remembrance is a golden chain, that binds us till we meet again.”

 He enlisted as a volunteer in the Shropshire Light Infantry Militia on 26th October 1893, aged 18 years – at this time he was working for Thomas Savin in Oswestry as a quarryman.
-He attended militia training regularly each year until 1899, fulfilling his entire six year commitment.
+He attended militia training regularly each year up to and including 1899, fulfilling his entire six year commitment.
 His service number was 3071.
 The militia later became the 3rd Special Reserve battalion of the KSLI.

-PTE W H WINDSOR: William Henry Windsor was born on 30 June 1890 in Llandysilio.
-(Some records say 1888).
+William Henry Windsor was born on 10 July 1887 in Llandysilio.
 He was the eldest of the seven children of William Griffiths Windsor and his wife Emma.

-He married Beatrice Mary Potter in Llandysilio in 1925, and they are recorded in the Oswestry Rural district in 1939.
+He married Beatrice Mary Potter in Llandysilio on 1st June 1925, and they are recorded at Bronwylfa in the Oswestry Rural district in 1939.
 He served with the Pant Home Guard.
-He died suddenly in February 1947 aged 59, at his home at 10 Bronwylfa, and was survived by his wife and son Archie.
-He is buried in the churchyard of St Tysilio, near Four Crosses, although his grave marker has not survived.
+He died suddenly on 16 February 1947 aged 59, at his home at 10 Bronwylfa, and was survived by his wife and son Archie (William Archie, born 1926) He is buried in the churchyard of St Tysilio, near Four Crosses, although his grave marker has not survived.

-He had a younger brother, Richard Edward Windsor, who served with the 17th Battallion Royal Welsh Fusiliers.
+He had a younger brother, Richard Edward Windsor, who served with the 17th Battallion Royal Welsh Fusiliers, service number 69218.
 Richard died from wounds aged 24 on 7th September 1919 and is also buried at St Tysilio, next to the grave of his parents.
 He is commemorated on the Four Crosses war memorial.

-PTE P NORTHWOOD: Pryce Northwood was born in 1904 in Ellesmere.
-He was the fifth of the six children of John and Sarah Northwood.
+Pryce Northwood was born on 15th March 1904 in Ellesmere.
+He was the fifth of the six surviving children of John and Sarah Northwood.
 An older brother, William, was awarded the Military Medal for bravery in 1917.

 Pryce Northwood never married, and died on 8th March 1947 aged 42.
 He is buried with his parents in the churchyard of St Phillip and St James at Morton.
 His gravestone reads ‘Silent Sufferer’.
 He left his effects to his unmarried sister Mary.
 His younger sister Lucy, later Mrs Goodrich, died in Oswestry in 1998.

 On the night of 15/16 June 1944, he was one of the seven crew of Lancaster Bomber LL888.
 The aircraft took off at 2309 from RAF Mepal in Cambridgeshire and was commanded by Flight Sergeant Roland Betley from New Zealand.
 Their mission was to bomb the railway yards at Lens and Valenciennes, having returned safely the night before from an attack on shipping at the port of Le Havre.
 They were part of a squadron of 224 aircraft and the mission was completed successfully.
 As they began the return, they were attacked by enemy fighters and LL888 was shot down, crashing near Rieux with no survivors.
 Ten other aircraft were also lost.